khueue/ducc/README.md

 ## Todo

- * Swap elements in binop.
- * Move tag to constructors
+ * Questions in report?
+(Merge arraydec and scalardec and so on.)
  * Finish the report!